Miners gathered on the train tracks in Virden, Illinois, the day before the Battle of Virden. October 11, 1898.

 Photo of a large bronze mural on the northeast side of the Virden, Illinois Town Square, created by sculptor David Seagraves.

-They fought a gun battle, the train returned north, and men died on October 11, 1898.
+They fought a gun battle, the train returned north, and men died on October 12, 1898.
 The shooting lasted for less than 10 minutes.
-Forty miners were wounded, seven were killed.
+Forty miners were wounded, and seven were killed.
 Five guards were killed and four were wounded.
 The contract was upheld.
 The Battle of Virden was a turning point in the labor struggles.

 For historical books and information about the Battle of Virden, please visit Books on the Square in Virden, IL.